bsyiem/bsyiem.github.io/pages/publications_highlight.md

 author_profile: true
 ---

+[IJHCS 2026](https://doi.org/10.1016/j.ijhcs.2025.103725){: .btn .btn--info target="_blank"}   [PDF](/assets/pdfs/papers/syiem2026epistemic.pdf){: .btn .btn--info target="_blank"}
+**An Epistemic Network Analysis of Communication Strategies during Drawing-supported Spatial Dialogue in VR**{: style="font-size: larger"}
+***Brandon Victor Syiem**, Selen Türkay, Cael Gallagher, Christoph Schrank*{: style="font-size: small"}

+{% include video id="iV9pwDFQSg8" provider="youtube" %}

+Communicating spatial information is challenging using solely verbal or written language, and is often supported by non-verbal gestures and illustrative drawings.
+However, the growing need for communicating increasingly complex spatial information, coupled with the rise of remote collaboration, presents challenges that current screen-based solutions are ill-equipped to address.
+Virtual Reality (VR) offers capabilities to support both non-verbal gestures and complex visual aids, through embodied avatars and 3D virtual representations.
+However, the novelty of creating, referencing, and viewing 3D drawings in VR may influence the interlocutors’ actions, speech and communication performance.
+We conducted a mixed-methods within-subject study with dyads to investigate the effects of drawing dimension (2D or 3D drawings) on spatial dialogue behaviours in VR.
+We found no significant effects of drawing dimension on communication performance and workload, but found significantly different interlocutor actions and speech.
+We discuss relevant implications and highlight considerations unique to the different communication strategies observed during 2D and 3D drawing use for supporting spatial dialogue in VR.
+{: .text-justify}
+---

 [BIT 2024](https://doi.org/10.1080/0144929X.2024.2441963){: .btn .btn--info target="_blank"}   [PDF](/assets/pdfs/papers/syiem2024systematic.pdf){: .btn .btn--info target="_blank"}
 **A Systematic Exploration of Collaborative Immersive Systems for Sense-making in STEM**{: style="font-size: larger"}
 ***Brandon V. Syiem**, Selen Türkay*{: style="font-size: small"}